phthallo/fanfi.cx/README.md

 ## Usage
 ```
-dig @fanfi.cx "your query here" TXT
+dig @fanfi.cx "test" TXT +tcp +short
 ```

-`+short` is optional but will make output look neater.
+Run the above command in your terminal. `+short` is optional but will make output look neater. `+tcp` is also optional, but I recommend it because queries usually time out without it.

-**Queries can and probably will time out, particularly with long works.** Add a timeout with `+timeout=<timeoutvaluehere>`.
-You might also need to rerun the command.
-I'm still not entirely sure why this happens.

 ### Query terms

-`[work_id] 22222` will fetch the work with the ID 22222.
+`[work_id] 17400464` will fetch the work with the ID 17400464.
 If used without `[chapter]`, it will fetch only the first chapter by default.

 `[chapter] 3` can be used in conjunction with `[work_id]` and can be used for chapter-ination (pagination?? but for chapters??)